You need rest. You’re grumpy. Plum pooped. In fact, you’re slurring sentences so badly people think you have a drinking problem.

 That may work for pets, but it doesn’t usually work for humans.

 Would you fall asleep with that routine?
 I know I wouldn’t.
-I have to be lulled to sleep.
+I need to be lulled.
 Comfy pajamas, a warm cup of coffee (decaf!), quiet music, dim lights…all set the tone for sleepiness to settle in.
 Some “brainless” activity is a prerequisite for my snoozes.

 Your baby is the same way.